thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_12.md

 ### 9. KEY QUOTES

 * **"The Biden Administration's energy policies are a disaster for the American people.
-They are based on ideology, not science, and they are harming our economy and our national security." (p.
-382)**  This quote reflects McNamee's strong opposition to the Biden Administration's energy policies.
+They are based on ideology, not science, and they are harming our economy and our national security." <sup>(382)</sup>**  This quote reflects McNamee's strong opposition to the Biden Administration's energy policies.
 * **"The United States has the resources to be the world's energy superpower.
-We must unleash American energy and reclaim our energy independence." (p.
-384)**  This quote highlights the chapter's focus on "American energy dominance."
+We must unleash American energy and reclaim our energy independence." <sup>(384)</sup>**  This quote highlights the chapter's focus on "American energy dominance."
-* **"The best way to ensure affordable and reliable energy is to unleash the power of the free market." (p.
-385)**  This quote encapsulates the chapter's faith in deregulation and free markets.
+* **"The best way to ensure affordable and reliable energy is to unleash the power of the free market." <sup>(385)</sup>**  This quote encapsulates the chapter's faith in deregulation and free markets.
 * **"We must repeal subsidies for renewable energy and electric vehicles.
-These subsidies are nothing more than corporate welfare." (p.
-398)**  This quote reveals the chapter's opposition to government support for clean energy.
+These subsidies are nothing more than corporate welfare." <sup>(398)</sup>**  This quote reveals the chapter's opposition to government support for clean energy.
 * **"We must expedite the approval of oil and gas pipelines, drilling permits, and other energy infrastructure projects.
-These projects are essential for our economic growth and national security." (p.
-399)**  This quote highlights the chapter's prioritization of fossil fuel production.
+These projects are essential for our economic growth and national security." <sup>(399)</sup>**  This quote highlights the chapter's prioritization of fossil fuel production.

 ### 10. SUMMARY & SIGNIFICANCE